 Start with the Right People, Processes for Healthcare BI Success

-When the time comes to move forward with implementing a healthcare analytics system at your organization (or if you’ve already started), there are plenty of things you can do.
+When the time comes to implementing business intelligence in your healthcare organization (or if you’ve already started), there are plenty of things you can do.
 Here’s our lineup of best practices gleaned from successful HBI implementations and industry experts.

 Develop a first-things-first approach.

-The “Crawl first, then walk, then run” philosophy was highlighted in this article.
-In it, experienced healthcare IT specialists such as Shahid Shaw argued that it pays to square away basic processes such as data quality assurance and building a BI analytics team before starting to use BI tools and methods.
+Adopt a “Crawl first, then walk, then run” philosophy.
+This means it pays to square away basic processes such as data quality assurance and building a BI analytics team before starting to use BI tools and methods.